xcore/sc_usb_device/app_bulk_example/doc_quickstart/quickstart.rst

    #.
 Click on the ``Run`` icon (the white arrow in the green circle).
 A dialog will appear
       asking which device to connect to.
 Select ``XMOS XTAG2``.
    #.
-The application will now be running and the host PC should detect a new USB device.
+The application will now be running and the host PC should detect a new USB device
+      called ``XMOS Custom Bulk Transfer Device``.
    #.
-Controlling the joystick on the Mixed Signal Slice Card should move the mouse of the
-      host machine.
+Run the ``bulktest`` binary from the relevant ``host/`` subfolder.
+This will measure
+      the USB transfer rate of the bulk device.
    #.
 Terminating the application will cause the USB device to be removed.

 Next Steps